muano30/muano/_posts/2021-02-26-Understanding the meaning of some words used in JavaScript.md

 # Conclusion

 When naming a function, variable or class, you should keep the following things in mind:
-Choose a word with meaning (provide some context) Avoid generic names (like tmp )
+Choose a word with meaning (provide some context), Avoid generic names (like tmp ),
-Attach additional information to a name (use suffix or prefix) Don't make your names too long or too short.
+Attach additional information to a name (use suffix or prefix), Don't make your names too long or too short,
 Use consistent formatting.